mykmal/cowas/README.md

 The `cowas_train.R` script will use all variants in the provided genotype files as model inputs.
 To reduce the computational time needed for model training, we suggest pre-selecting an initial set of genetic variants for each gene or protein before running `cowas_train.R` or `run_cowas_train.sh`.
 In our paper, we compared three approaches for pre-screening variants:

 1. **Variants selected by *P* value.** One approach is to select genetic variants that have the most significant association with expression levels.
 That is, the top $d$ (e.g., top 100) most significant QTLs for the given gene/protein can be used as an initial set of predictors.
-Alternatively, you could consider including all variants that pass a nominal significance threshold.
+Alternatively, you could consider including all variants that pass some significance threshold.
 2. **Variants selected by effect size.** Instead of ranking variants by their QTL *P* value, they can be ranked by the absolute value of their marginal correlation with expression levels.
 That is, the top $d$ (e.g., top 100) variants that have the largest correlations (in absolute value) with the given gene/protein are selected as an initial set of predictors.
 3. **Variants located in the *cis* region.** Since most of the genetic heritability of gene and protein expression is explained by *cis*-QTLs, the two previous approaches can be restricted to variants that act locally on the given gene or protein.
 In our paper, we considered the SNPs within a 500 kb window around the boundaries of the gene coding for a protein to be the *cis*-SNPs for that protein.

 We used the shell script `utils/map_pqtls.sh` to compute variant-protein associations for all proteins passing quality control in the UK Biobank plasma proteomics dataset.
-This script saves the resulting summary statistics to protein-specific, tab-separated files named `pqtls/<ID_NAME>.sumstats.tsv` with one line per variant and the following six columns: #CHROM, POS, ID, A1, BETA, P. The summary statistics can then be filtered to select an initial set of predictors for training expression imputation models according to either the significance of their association (P) or the strength of their correlation (BETA).
+This script saves the resulting summary statistics to protein-specific, tab-separated files named `pqtl_associations/<ID_NAME>.sumstats.tsv` with one line per variant and the following six columns: #CHROM, POS, ID, A1, BETA, P. The summary statistics can then be filtered to select an initial set of predictors for training expression imputation models according to either the significance of their association (P) or the strength of their correlation (BETA).
 For our paper, we pre-screened predictors using the scripts `utils/extract_predictors_general.R` and `utils/extract_predictors_specific.R`.

 ## Appendix: Data preparation and QC